MicrosoftDocs/power-automate-docs/flow-docs/get-started-logic-flow.md

      Select a flow run from the list of runs to see the inputs and outputs of each step.

 > [!NOTE]
 > You can have up to 600 flows in your account.
-If you already have 50, delete one before you can create another.
+If you already have 600 flows, delete one before you create another flow.
 >
 >